mbarcia/drupsible-project/README.md

 1. In your controller, make sure you have your public key in ~/.ssh/id_rsa.pub.
 This key will authorize your Drupsible SSH connections to all the hosts.

 ### Example
-Say you are deploying your app to the live/prod environment from the VM.
-First, edit your new inventory (use hosts-local as a starting point).
-Second and last step, run the deploy playbook.
+Say you are deploying your app to the live/prod environment, using the VM as the Ansible controller.
+Simply run the bootstrap-deploy playbook.
 ```
 $ vagrant ssh
 ...
-vagrant@local:~$ nano ansible/inventory/hosts-prod
-vagrant@local:~$ ansible-playbook -i ansible/inventory/hosts-prod ansible/playbooks/bootstrap-deploy.yml
+vagrant@local:~$ ansible-playbook -i ansible/inventory/<app_name>-prod ansible/playbooks/bootstrap-deploy.yml
 ```
 Once you ran that, subsequent deployments will be simpler, taking this form:
 ```